March 6-7, 2026 | Turkey, TX

 There will be sheriff deputies at some intersections.
 Their job is NOT to stop vehicular traffic, it is to provide some visibility to the race so that vehicles slow down at the intersections.
 If they waive you through, then feel free to keep moving.
 If they don’t waive you through, stop—look both ways—and proceed when clear.

 If you find yourself out on course and needing to get a ride back to the finish line, do your best to get to an aid station to get help.
-While we will have a sag vehicle at the back, it might be hours before that van catches up to you so do your best to get yourself out of there.
+While we will have a sag vehicle at the back, it might be hours before that van catches up to you so do your best to get back to the start on your own.
 We will help you as best we can, but you should be self-sufficient.

 Failure to follow these rules may result in disqualification.